 Hull's Railway men

 The 17th Battalion Northumberland Fusiliers (Railway Pals) were formed in Hull, by the North Eastern Railway, in September 1914.
+Within a month over 1000 employees of the NER had joined 17th Battalion of the Northumberland Fusiliers and were beginning training in Hull.
+Many saw this as a ‘Great Adventure.
 The Officers of Battalion were stationed on the SS 'Rievaulx Abbey', alongside the King George V Dock.
 The men were housed and trained in the nearby warehouses, along the King George V dock.

 On 16 December 1914, just four months from the outbreak of war, the North Eastern Railway came under attack from the Imperial German Navy during the Bombardment of Whitby, Scarborough and Hartlepool, resulting in damage to North Eastern Railway buildings, track and rolling stock, and resulting in the deaths of two members of staff.
 There were also Zeppelin raids at Goole, York and Hull.
 The NER formed special fire brigades as part of the air raid defences at twenty-seven different locations, and also provided air raid shelters for both company staff and the general public, including using arches under railway lines at .